tappyness1/pointnet/README.md

 # PointNet

 ## What this is about
 Just a simple implementation based on the PointNet which was in 2017 a revolutionary way of handling point cloud data, which was to... directly look at PointClouds.
-This is just to get a better understanding of the PointNet and I won't be doing training here.
-Will be handled when I reach its final(as at 2024 don't flame me) form as in ResPointNet++.

 ## What has been done

-1. Set up the Architecture
+1. Set up the Architecture - See /src/model.py

-## What else needs to be done

-1. Set up the dataset and dataloader
+1. Set up the dataset and dataloader - See /src/data_preprocessing folder
-1. Set up the training.
+1. Set up the training - see /src/train.py
-1. Set up validation, but only takes accuracy and loss.
+1. Set up validation - Outputs classification reports
-1. Results visualisation
+1. Results visualisation - check out ./notebooks/segmentation_inference.ipynb

+## Dataset Used

+### Classification - ModelNet

+The famous ModelNet dataset.
+The classification network was trained on ModelNet10.

+### Part Segmentation - ShapeNet

+The segmentation model was trained on the Airplane class in ShapeNet.
+Do note that the annotation is pretty good, and the parts annotated for one class is not the same as the next class.
+For example, the Airplane class has parts 0 - 3.
+The next class would have parts 4 and 5.
+So there is no overlap.

 ## How to run

 Make sure you change the directory of your data.
-I used PSNet (not yet implemented yet)

 ```
-python -m src.main
+python -m src.train
 ```

 ## Useful Sources